natty11q/LayersNLogic/ReadMe.md

 please ensure that you have an internet connection during this so that the program is able to download the required files (pip install)

+run:

-`run pip3 install -r requirements.txt`
+`pip3 install -r requirements.txt`

-after this is complete the program can be run. either via the command `python "./Game/src/main.py"`
+after this is complete the program can be run. either via the command

+`python "./Game/src/main.py"`

 or